tacman/msgphp/docs/infrastructure/symfony-console.md

 ##### Customizing Context Elements

-Per-element configuration can be provided by implementing a `MsgPhp\Domain\Infra\Console\Context\ClassContextElementFactoryInterface`.
+Per-element configuration can be provided by implementing a `MsgPhp\Domain\Infrastructure\Console\Context\ClassContextElementFactoryInterface`.

 - `getElement(string $class, string $method, string $argument): ContextElement`
     - Get a custom [`ContextElement`][api-contextelement] to apply to a specific class/method/argument pair

-A default implementation is provided by `MsgPhp\Domain\Infra\Console\Context\ClassContextElementFactory` which simply transforms argument names to human readable values so that `$argumentName` becomes `Argument Name`.
+A default implementation is provided by `MsgPhp\Domain\Infrastructure\Console\Context\ClassContextElementFactory` which simply transforms argument names to human readable values so that `$argumentName` becomes `Argument Name`.

 ##### Basic Example